ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/security/deserialization-security.dotnet.markdown

 {PANEL: Invoking a Gadget}

-* **Direct gadget loading is PERMITTED**
+* **Directly-loaded gadgets Cannot be blocked using the default binder**.
-  Deserialization of directly-loaded objects **is permitted** regardless of the content of the default deserializer list.
+  When a gadget is loaded directly its loading and execution during deserialization is **permitted** regardless of the content of the default deserializer list.

-  E.g., the following segment **will** be executed,
+    E.g., the following segment will be executed,
     {CODE DeserializationSecurity_load-object@ClientApi\Security\DeserializationSecurity.cs /}

-* **Indirect gadget loading CAN BE PREVENTED**
+* **Indirectly-loaded gadgets Can be blocked using the default binder**.
-  Gadgets loading and execution during deserialization **will** be prevented using the default deserializer list when the gadgets are loaded indirectly.
+  When a gadget is loaded indirectly its loading and execution during deserialization **can be blocked** using the default deserializer list.

-  E.g., in the following sample, taken [from here](https://book.hacktricks.xyz/pentesting-web/deserialization/basic-.net-deserialization-objectdataprovider-gadgets-expandedwrapper-and-json.net#abusing-json.net), the gadget name is included as a value, and will only take its place and be used to execute the gadget during deserialization.
+    E.g., in the following sample, taken [from here](https://book.hacktricks.xyz/pentesting-web/deserialization/basic-.net-deserialization-objectdataprovider-gadgets-expandedwrapper-and-json.net#abusing-json.net), a gadget is loaded indirectly: its name is included as a value and will only take its place and be used to execute the gadget during deserialization.
-  Including this type in the default deserialization list **will** prevent the gadget's deserialization and execution.
+    Including this type in the default deserialization list will prevent the gadget's deserialization and execution.
     {CODE DeserializationSecurity_define-type@ClientApi\Security\DeserializationSecurity.cs /}

 {PANEL/}